Governments give varying advice on AstraZeneca vaccine

 The EU is trying, but so far failing, to avoid different policies among its 27 nations, which all look to the European Medicines Agency for guidance.
 Health Commissioner Stella Kyriakides called Wednesday evening for a coherent approach to ensure that “on the basis of the same set of evidence, similar decisions are taken in different member states.”

-News of the tiny risk already is already having an effect on some vaccination takeup.
+News of the tiny risk already is already having an effect.
 In Croatia, the government said that one in four people due to get an AstraZeneca shot Thursday didn't show up.
 Poland, too, has also seen people cancel or not appear for appointments to get the vaccine.

+French general practitioner Dr. Joel Valendoff said many of his patients were still coming to get their shot, but many others were canceling.

+When vaccines first became available, "I was refusing people because I had a lot of demand and not enough vaccines.
+Today I am facing the opposite.
+I have vaccines but not enough volunteers.”

+“I am closely monitoring the COVID-19 situation throughout the world.
+I am not worried.
+In an exceptional situation we need exceptional measures,” he said.
+“It is true that the vaccine was created in a record time, but the world has stopped and we need solutions to make it start again, and the vaccine is one of the solutions.”

-European Commission spokesman Stefan De Keersmaecker said Thursday that the EMA’s findings were based on its stringent monitoring system and that should promote trust among the bloc’s 27 member states.
+European Commission spokesman Stefan De Keersmaecker said the EMA’s findings were based on its stringent monitoring system and that should promote trust among the bloc’s 27 member states.

 “We want to avoid, of course, a vaccination hesitancy,” he said.